drhelius/MicroHack/README.md

 ## Finish

 Congratulations!
 You finished!
-As you saw, containerizing and deploying an application is no rocket science.
-The Azure Container Apps will take over most of the work so you can focus on your application instead of the hosting.
+As you saw, containerizing and deploying an application is not rocket science.
+Azure Container Apps will take over most of the work so you can focus on your application instead of the hosting.

 Thank you for investing the time and see you next time!